Group

 match with something else.

-Perl 5.40 (planned 2024) will remove smart match, resulting in a syntax error if
+Perl 5.42 (planned 2025) will finally remove smart match, resulting in a syntax

 B<Modules>